-Text: Genesis 12:1-9
+Read Genesis 12:1-9

-A. Abraham lived in Ur of the Chaldees. (present day in Iraq).
+A. Abraham lived in Ur of the Chaldees. (present-day in Iraq).
 In Abraham’s time, it was a bustling seaport, where trade was conducted with India and Africa.
 The city was a center of intellectual activity.
 The region was well suited for raising flocks and herds also.

 C. Implications: God’s purpose for my life is too big to fit into my comfort zone.
 I cannot remain in my comfort zone and hope I will be able to serve God’s purpose.
-I must leave my average behind to experience God’s extraordinary.
+I must leave my average life behind to experience God’s extraordinary.
 Unfortunately very often God doesn’t give all the details when he wants me to do something for him.
 But the Bible assures that God who called me is faithful and will see me through, (1 Thessalonians 5:24).

 C. Implications: The same promise is passed on to me because I am called by God.
 There’s no man on this earth or a supernatural being in heaven capable of inflicting harm on me.
 I am called by the almighty God, the creator of heaven and earth and everything in them, to serve a very special purpose.

-A. The promise for providence was followed by a condition.
+A. The promise for Providence was followed by a condition.
 God expected Abraham’s life and the lives of his descendants to be a channel of God’s blessings to every other nation in the world.